-- If you make the horchata with water at room temperature, we recommend putting the horchata in the fridge for a couple of hours so that when it is served it is very fresh.
+- If you make the horchata with water at room temperature, we recommend you introduce the horchata in the fridge for a couple of hours so that when it is served it is very fresh.

-- If you like the horchata sweeter, you can add more sugar.
+- If the horchata you like more sweet, you can add more sugar.

-- If you want the sugar to integrate better, you can grind it with the help of a grinder and then add it.
+- If you want the sugar to be better integrated, you can grind it with the help of a grinder and then add it.

-- If you prefer, you can substitute the sugar for dates or agave syrup.
+- If you prefer, you can substitute sugar for dates or agave syrup.

-- When squeezing the tigernut, you can use both a vegetable milk bag, a fine strainer, cheese cloth, a fine cloth cloth or a bag for sprouts.
-In case you have a device to make vegetable milks, you just have to drain the horchata completely and squeeze the ground tigernut with the mortar gently.
+- When it comes to squeezing the tiger nut, you can use both a bag for vegetable milks, a fine sieve, cheese cloth, a cloth of fine cloth or a bag for sprouts.
+In case you have a device to make vegetable milks, you just have to drain the horchata completely and squeeze the milled tiger with the mortar in a soft way.